Colbert MD Stimulate The Serum Review

 • Ascorbic Acid (est. ≈0.3%),

-Among others, Colbert MD Stimulate The Serum also contains some ingredients marketed as effective in reducing wrinkles, specifically Acetyl Glucosamine, Ascorbyl Palmitate, Coffea Arabica (Coffee) Seed Extract, and Centella Asiatica Extract.
+Among others, Colbert MD Stimulate The Serum also contains some ingredients often marketed as effective in reducing wrinkles, specifically Acetyl Glucosamine, Ascorbyl Palmitate, Coffea Arabica (Coffee) Seed Extract, and Centella Asiatica Extract.
 However, the studies supporting the anti-wrinkle claims of these ingredients provide insufficient evidence of efficacy according to CreamScan Research Evaluation Standards.
 Therefore, these ingredients do not contribute to the anti-wrinkle rating.

 Please refer to the Ratings section below for details of the anti-wrinkle rating calculation.